 Here are a few more floor finishing facts:

-Waxed floors are not only tremendously slippery, but they also aren’t as robust as a urethane-based coating.
+Waxed floors are not only tremendously slippery, but they also aren’t as enduring as a urethane-based coating.

 Water-based polyurethane finishes are low VOC, meaning they are not as stinky or hazardous to inhale as their oil-based competitors.